 New hygiene routines for the whole familyWe’ve got a new challenge for you today.
 If you’re at home, we dare you to take a look inside your bathroom’s dustbin.

 Is it full of mini plastic cosmetic boxes, disposable blades or sanitary napkins?
-If your trash bin is filling up too easily, you may need to rethink some of your hygiene routines.
+If your rubbish bin is filling up too easily, you may need to rethink some of your hygiene routines.

 Every time you throw something away, both your wallet and the environment take a hit.
 Every family member (even those who haven’t learned to speak yet) can help save on the wallet and positively impact nature.
 For each generation, there are always eco-friendly alternatives.
 Get to know some of them.

-These aren’t the cloth diapers of days gone by.
-The reusable diapers of today use liquid-proof covers and absorbent cotton, allowing the baby’s skin to breathe naturally and reducing the child’s contact with chemicals.
-At the same time, waste is minimised, as less diapers are placed in the bin.
+These aren’t the cloth nappies of days gone by.
+The reusable nappies of today use liquid-proof covers and absorbent cotton, allowing the baby’s skin to breathe naturally and reducing the child’s contact with chemicals.
+At the same time, waste is minimised, as less nappies are placed in the bin.

-In the first two years of life, a baby uses up more than 5,000 diapers.
-A waterproof diaper bag and a reusable diaper would certainly help to lower this figure.
-After use, it is best to wash the diapers in the machine at a temperature of 60°.
+In the first two years of life, a baby uses up more than 5,000 nappies.
+A waterproof nappy bag and a reusable nappy would certainly help to lower this figure.
+After use, it is best to wash the nappies in the machine at a temperature of 60 °C.

-If you cannot make the transition to a reusable diaper, try a biodegradable one, made predominantly of bamboo and paper pulp materials.
+If you cannot make the transition to reusable nappies, try biodegradable ones, made predominantly of bamboo and paper pulp materials.
 Decomposition time is cut off and the landfill is free.

 Child hygiene: bar soap